An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: System Integration

 Starting from the aforementioned work, we replace the level-crossing sampler by the proposed PAS.
-Then, we extend the energy results obtained with a more detailed analysis of the whole system, in which we consider also the energy consumed by the sampler, instead of analyzing only the energy used for saving sampled data and processing.
-Finally, we used the same platform described in Section \ref{subsec:prev_work}: Mr.Wolf \cite{Pullini18}, but modifying its memory structure, moving from 64~KB to 2~KB memory blocks.
-The reason is that we observed that the largest impact in energy consumption was due to the leakage of the memory blocks when they are in retentive state.
-Hence, by modifying the memory block size, we can reduce this impact.
-In fact, the leakage of a smaller memory block is, in its first approximation, directly proportional to the reduction factor.
-Moreover, even in the original implementation, the amount of data stored never grew larger than 3~KB.
-Hence, by applying this change we move from using one 64~KB block of memory to using two 2~KB blocks.
+Then, we extend the energy results obtained with a more detailed analysis of the whole system.
+In this case, we also consider the energy consumed by the sampler, instead of analyzing only the energy used for saving sampled data and processing.

+Finally, we used the platform described in Section \ref{subsec:prev_work}: Mr.Wolf \cite{Pullini18}, but modifying its memory structure, moving from 64~KB to 2~KB memory blocks.
+This reduction in the memory block sizes was made because we observed the largest impact on energy consumption was due to the leakage of the memory blocks when they are in a retentive state.
+By modifying the memory block size, we can reduce this impact as the leakage of a smaller memory block is, in a first approximation, directly proportional to the reduction factor.
+Moreover, even in the original implementation, the amount of data stored never grew more than 3~KB.
+By applying this change, we switch from one 64~KB block of memory to two 2~KB blocks.
 Here, we refer to the acquired data without considering the size of the program in memory, although the program memory footprint is considered for the energy consumption computation.

-The power analysis of our designed PAS was run on Synopsys Design Compiler, using the design synthesized on a 40nm technology library.

-We followed the same experimental procedure as in \cite{Zanoli:279647}.
+The power analysis of our designed PAS was run on Synopsys Design Compiler, using the design synthesized on a $40~nm$ technology library.
+We followed the same experimental procedure as \cite{Zanoli:279647}.
 First, we used the PAS algorithm to event-based sample the MIT-BIH Arrhythmia Database at increasing threshold levels.
-Then, we measured the $F_1$ score and energy consumption of the proposed algorithm for each used threshold.
-Finally, we measured the same parameters for the implementation of the original \texttt{gQRS} algorithm working on the uniformly sampled signal and compared the results.
-As in our previous work, we assumed the algorithm to work with non-overlapping windows of 20 seconds.
+Then, we measured the $F_1$ score and energy consumption of the proposed algorithm for each threshold.
+Finally, we measured the same parameters for the original \texttt{gQRS} algorithm working on the uniformly sampled signal and compared the results.
+As in our previous work, the algorithm is run on non-overlapping windows of 20 seconds.